agsb/milliForth-RiscV/README.md

 In compile state, all non immediate words are compiled,
         and the immediate words are executed.

-The semis **;** ends the word by:
+The semis *;* ends the word by:
+        1. copy HEAD to LATEST
-        1. place a 'EXIT into last cell
+        2. place a 'EXIT into last cell
-        2. copy HEAD to LATEST
         3. change STATE to execute (0);

-if the compilation is interrupted,
-    STATE and LATEST keeps untouched,
-    but HERE changes and some junk was placed and stays into dictionary.
-    Could clean that with more some code, to copy HEAD to HERE

 ## Missed Hack

-When the compilation of a word breaks, the LATEST are keepd in order but HERE was advanced with references of words compiled, that junk stays lost in heap.
+When the compilation breaks, by error or missing word, the STATE and LATEST are keepd in order but HERE was advanced with references of words compiled, that junk stays lost in heap.

-To clean just copy HEAD to HERE at error or missing.
+To clean heap, just copy HEAD to HERE.

-With this missed hack, the HERE returns to previous value before start the last compilation.
+the HERE returns to previous value before start the last compilation.

+Also toggle STATE to interpret.

 ## CREATE and DOES>